hacking-support/DVUEFI/docs/2-secureboot/README.md

 Interestingly, running `EnrollDefaultKeys.efi` will also fail, since it's also unsigned.

-# Challenge 1: Singing Binaries
+# Challenge 1: Signing Binaries
 In order to run `display_smiley.efi` we have to sign it, but to do so we have to know the private key.

 Oh no!
 The private key file is leaked somewhere inside `Stage2SecureBoot`!
 Can you find it?